jsobel1/WikiCitationHistoRy/README.md

 Here *extracted_citation_table* is a dataframe with 3 columns including the name of the page, the revision ID and the extracted infromation thanks to the regular expression.
 In this example, we extracted every DOI from the most recent pages "Zeitgeber","Advanced sleep phase disorder", and "Sleep deprivation".

-To extract and export in multiple xlsx every predefined regular expression matches :
+To extract and export in multiple xlsx every predefined regular expression matches:

 	export_extracted_citations_xlsx(category_most_recent,"Category_most_recent")